 A screenshot of the lawsuit document.
 Source: USDC Northern District of CA.

-This lawsuit has the potential to be a landmark case in the ongoing battle to hold social media platforms accountable for the content they host.
-Traditionally, platforms like Meta have enjoyed broad protection under Section 230 of the Communications Decency Act, which shields them from liability for content posted by third-party users.
+In the ongoing fight to make social media companies responsible for the content they host, this lawsuit could be a turning point.
+Platforms such as Meta have long benefited from wide immunity under Section 230 of the Communications Decency Act, which releases them from liability for content uploaded by other users.

 Total crypto market cap currently at $2.3 trillion.
 Chart: TradingView